hieuimba/Lichess-Spark-DataPipeline/README.md

 After the resources are deployed, you'll need to grant your Databricks workspace access to the storage account.
 This involves enabling [Unity Catalog](https://learn.microsoft.com/en-us/azure/databricks/data-governance/unity-catalog/) through creating a Metastore and assigning it to your workspace.
 Here's how to do it:

 2.1.
-Access the Account Console:
+Access the Databricks Account Console:

 - In your Databricks workspace, click on your workspace name
 - Select "Manage Account" from the dropdown menu